 The business leaders who save the most money during tax season have at least one thing in common.
 They all have knowledgeable and dedicated accountants at their disposal.
 Thanks to their accountants, these business leaders factored business taxes into nearly all major spending decisions.
 They knew what they could and could not deduct, and were up to date on the latest tax laws.
 Most business leaders are far too busy to do this themselves.

 You could theoretically wrack your brain writing out a list of possible deductions.
 But your accountant will likely be able to produce a list that’s double the size in a quarter of the time.
-So, the next time you see an article give advice like “know what to deduct” or “make deductions work for you,” remember that these are just different ways to say “get a good accountant.”
+So, the next time you see an article advise “know what to deduct” or “make deductions work for you,” remember that these are just different ways to say “get a good accountant.”

 3. Separate Personal and Business Finances

 If you use a personal account to pay for a business expense, the IRS could technically classify this expense as a “hobby.”
-Without separate accounts, it could be difficult to convince the government that your deductions are indeed legitimate.
+Without separate accounts, it could be challenging to convince the government that your deductions are indeed legitimate.

 Even if you don’t face legal trouble, mixing business and personal expenses will make tax season much more frustrating (and expensive) than it should be.
 When you maintain accurate records of expenditures and income, it’s easy to put together the necessary statements and follow your business’s progress.